menu

 Tallulah City Center is a suburban neighborhood (based on population density) located in Tallulah, Louisiana.

-Real estate in the City Center of Tallulah, LA is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+Real estate in the City Center of Tallulah, LA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics